-To procure gas across the pipeline system, power companies, local gas distribution companies (LDCs), and industrial customers have contracts for (a) transporting gas to their facilities, and (b) procuring the actual gas commodity for delivery across the pipeline.
+To procure gas across the pipeline system, power companies, local gas distribution companies (LDCs), and industrial customers have contracts for (a) transporting gas to their facilities and (b) procuring the actual gas commodity for delivery across the pipeline.

 Pipeline contracts generally cover the quantity of gas that can be transported across the pipeline, denominated in $/MCF, plus charges for re-compression fuel gas, the scheduling process, etc.

 The procurement of gas by marketers is accomplished through supply contracts that have standard provisions applicable to (but not limited to) quantities, sources, time frames, and transactions.
 The North American Energy Standards Board (NAESB) maintains a template for these contracts to ensure that the hundreds of players in the market can utilize common language and terms in business transactions.
-Thus, most gas supply contracts are referred to as, “NAESB contracts.”
+Thus, most gas supply contracts are referred to as “NAESB contracts.”

 In most companies, this complex interaction between procurement, transportation, scheduling, and accounting is handled by automated systems.
-Consequently, a comprehensive ETRM platform is crucial for navigating the evolving challenges in today’s volatile and uncertain energy markets.
+Consequently, a comprehensive ETRM solution is crucial for navigating the evolving challenges in today’s volatile and uncertain energy markets.

 - Trade Capture